ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 and importing types across files are not yet supported, but I think there is enough here for a post or three.
-This introduction explores RCL and what problems a type system for RCL should and shouldn’t solve.
+This introduction explores RCL and what problems a type system for RCL should and should not solve.
 In part two we’ll explore the type system itself, and in part three we’ll dive into the internals of the typechecker.